 The 3 Types of HOA Maintenance Fees Owners Cannot Escape

 The association's authority to charge maintenance assessments or fees was explained in the article "Homeowners Association Assessment Liability (HOA Fee)."
-This article clarifies the three (3) types of HOA maintenance fees an owner is contractually obligated to pay and purpose of those fees.
+This article clarifies the three (3) types of HOA maintenance fees (annual, special and capital improvement assessments) an owner is contractually obligated to pay and purpose of those fees.

 The association, under its documents and local laws, has the authority to charge annual, special, and capital assessments against all owners in the community to pay for the maintenance expenses and improvements to the common areas.
 The common areas consist of parks, pools, gyms, sidewalks, and any other area in the community, except those portions which lie within the boundaries of the owner's property.

 Operational And Reserve Funding Expectations

 A well-governed association is driven by board members that understand the duty to protect the interest of its members by preserving property values and minimizing risks by having a strong financial plan.
 To succeed, the board must consider its day-to-day operating expenses and prepare for unexpected expenditures to establish adequate funding.
 These basic expectations fall under the board's fiduciary obligation to act in good faith and exercise the basic duties of good management.